railsuser2014/openobject-doc-book-en/source/book/3/3_7/managing_accounts.rst

 * by partner, do it by right-clicking on the Partner field in any form that shows it, or by using the buttons to the right of the partner form.

-.. tip::   **Advantage**  *Exporting entries*
+.. tip:: Exporting entries

 	It's helpful to remember that you can export all types of resource in Open ERP.
 	From the web client you need to navigate to a search list for the resource then click the Export link at the bottom left of the list.
-From the GTK client you'd use the menu Form > Export.
+	From the GTK client you'd use the menu *Form > Export*.
 	This enables you to easily make your own analysis in Microsoft Excel or OpenOffice.org Calc, by exporting accounting entries.

 .. index::
   single: Follow-ups